patrickschu/chapter3/README.md

 # Gender perception: A Mechanical Turk experiment

-A linguistic perception study: which features are perceived as male or female?
+A linguistic perception study: which linguistic items are perceived as male or female?
 Includes emoticons, punctuation, acronyms!
 This repository contains a R library and several R scripts.

 ### [Surveytools](https://github.com/patrickschu/chapter3/blob/master/surveytools/R/surveytools.R)